Naman-1234/Sahaayak/README.md

    <h3 class="mt-3"> Hi all &#128075;</h3>
    <h2>About Sahaayak</h2>
    <p>Sahaayak is an online platform which is enabled with certain features and valuable propects to improvise
-      the traditional as well as virtual learning mode of education.
+      the traditional as welas virtual learning mode of education.
 This platform performs certain tasks, Some of them are listed below:
       <ul style="font-size:15px;">
           <li>
                 An Institute can setup an admin to take overall power to maintain a web system.